 Water marks form when water droplets dry on your dishes.
-Using rinse aid is the best way to avoid this.
-If you notice water marks on your dishes despite using rinse aid, see if one of the following will solve the problem.
+Using rinse aid and dishwasher salt is the best way to avoid this.
+If you notice water marks on your dishes despite using these two agents, see if one of the following will solve the problem.

 Make sure to use rinse aid